kaichipeng/WBS_InfoSystems/README.md

 Dr Dan Philps is head of Rothko Investment Strategies and is an artificial intelligence (AI) researcher.
 He has over 20 years of quantitative investment experience.
 Prior to Rothko, he was a senior portfolio manager at Mondrian Investment Partners.
 Before 1998, Philps worked at a number of major investment banks, specializing in the design/development of trading and risk models.
 He holds a PhD in AI and Computer Science from City, University of London, a BSc (Hons) from King’s College London, is a CFA charterholder, a member of CFA Society of the UK and is a member of the AAAI.

+### Prof Ram D. Gopal, PhD
+Prof Ram D. Gopal is the Information Systems Society’s Distinguished Fellow, a Professor of Information Systems Management, and Pro-Dean for Research, Engagement, and Impact at the Warwick Business School.
+He also serves as the Academic Director of the Gillmore Centre for Financial Technology at the Warwick Business School.
+He has a diverse and a rich portfolio of research that spans big data analytics, health informatics, financial technologies, information security, privacy and valuation, intellectual property rights, online market design and business impacts of technology.

 ### Alex Gregory
 <img src="Images/picture[3187].jpg" width=100px >
 Mr Alex Gregory is an artificial intelligence (AI) researcher, and a Research Assistant at the University of Nottingham.
 Alex specialises in applying artificial intelligence to healthcare, with recent work using EEG data to predict neurological conditions.
 Alex has a BSc (Hons) in mathematics from University of Swansea and a MSc in artificial intelligence from Southampton University.